 The Nokia also sports a 3800mAh battery, which is very capacious for this size of device.
 Nokia says it'll deliver two days of use - and while we couldn't get it to go quite that long, with fast charging also available, we've not felt the need to recharge every night.
 So, yes, you can get through the day and into the next if you're not pushing the phone too hard - although when you do fire up those games they work the hardware harder and drain the battery a little quicker than on flagship devices.

 The Nokia also has a rear fingerprint scanner, which is conveniently placed, and that works quickly to unlock the phone.
-We've had no problems with it - although we'd prefer the placement to the front instead, as a personal preference.
+We've had no problems with it.

 The Nokia 7 Plus positions itself as quite an attractive phone for media consumption with that big display.
 However, its speaker performance is weak, as it has just the single speaker on the bottom of the phone.
 With all the bezel space, it does feel like the audio performance could be better.
 Still, at this price you can't really complain.